carpentries/instructor-training/_episodes/21-carpentries.md

 exercises: 45
 questions:
 - "How is The Carpentries organized and run?"
-- "What is the difference between SWC, DC, and SWC workshops?"
+- "What is the difference between SWC, DC, and LC workshops?"
 objectives:
 - "Get connected with the Carpentry community."
 - "Describe where you can go to get information on running a workshop."